bimdata/documentation-old/doc_sphinx/tutorials/postman_create_your_environment.rst

 .. image:: ../_images/tutorials/postman/step02-fill-variables.png
     :align: left
-    :alt: Screenshot of Postman UI with a button circled in yellow
+    :alt: Screenshot of Postman UI with fields to fill in yellow

 Fill the values